Valdeón is a salty, Spanish blue cheese with a sharp, strong, salty flavour.

 It is sold wrapped either in aluminum paper or in chestnut leaves.

-The cheese is made in Valdeón valley in Spain.
-It used to be ripened in caves, though now of course it is all done in special humidity controlled rooms.
-(These machine-controlled rooms surely must be the unique microclimate that the producers said, in their 2003 EU “Protected Designation of Origin” application, was essential for the cheese production.)
-It is sometimes called “Picón de Valdeón” (“picónes” meaning “sharp” cheeses.)
+The cheese is made in the Valdeón valley in Spain.
+It used to be ripened in caves, though now it is done in special humidity controlled rooms.
+(The producers said in their 2003 EU “Protected Designation of Origin” application that a unique microclimate was essential for the cheese production.)

 Store refrigerated for up to a month, wrapped tightly in tin foil.
 To freeze, wrap first in plastic wrap, then in tin foil.